dgaydukov/cert-ocpjp11/files/ocpjp11.md

         });
         // takes BiFunction (key and value) and returns new value, if no entry, value (second param) is null map.compute("b", (k, v) -> 0);
-        map.merge("c", 5, (oldValue, newValue) -> 0);
+        // if key doesn't exist, set value, otherwise apply BiFunction and set new value for this key map.merge("c", 5, (oldValue, newValue) -> 0);
         System.out.println(map);
     }